ShravaniDRaut/da_netflix_project/README.md

 duration_num

-The dataset is split into training and testing sets using an 80/20 split, and model performance is evaluated using:
+-The dataset is split into training and testing sets using an 80/20 split, and model performance is evaluated using:

 Accuracy